onedata/op-gui-default/README.md

 ### Tests

-Currently, GUI front-end JS files have no tests in this repo - the tests can be found in specific projects that uses them.
+Tests are in ``test-support`` directory - they are merged with tests tree of the project that uses this addon.
+Start specific project tests to start tests.